-By the time her third daughter Clementine was born Sally was most likely close to 45 years old and coming to the end of her childbearing years.
+By the birth of her third daughter Clementine, Sally was most likely close to 45 years old and coming to the end of her childbearing years.
 A few years later, before the end of June 1818, her mother Lucy died.

-Towards the end of the 1820s Sally’s daughters were courting and marrying.
-Her oldest, Emmeline married William Dison LAWHORNE on 16 June 1828 and her youngest, Clementine married Seaton Y. DEMPSEY 3 January 1829.
+Towards the end of the 1820s, Sally’s daughters were courting and marrying.
+Her oldest, Emmeline married William Dison LAWHORNE on 16 June 1828.
+Her youngest, Clementine married Seaton Y. DEMPSEY on 3 January 1829.
 Both marriages took place in Amherst County, Virginia

 In 1830 Landon, Sally, and their middle daughter Martissa were living in Amherst County near their daughter Clementine and her husband Seaton Y. DEMPSEY.
-Landon was in the 50 & under 60, Martissa in the 15 & under 20, and Sally was in the 60 & under 70 age group.
-As in 1820 the listing is consistent in showing that Sally was older than Landon.
+Landon was in the 50 & under 60 age group, Martissa in the 15 & under 20, and Sally was in the 60 & under 70.
+As in 1820, the listing consistently shows that Sally was older than Landon.